wp-plugins/featured-galleries/trunk/readme.txt

 Just like with Featured Images, of course, themes will need to call a Featured Gallery in any template files where the Featured Gallery should appear.
 I've tried to make this as intuitive as possible.
 Just like WordPress comes with **get_post_thumbnail_id()** built-in, you can use **get_post_gallery_ids()** to call the Featured Gallery.
 It needs the post's ID, and will return a PHP array with the ID's of all images in the post's featured gallery.
 Additionally you can send a second argument, "string", which will cause the function to return a comma-delimited string instead of an array.

+= Want to Help? =

+I'd love some help with internationalization.
+I'm not sure how to do that.
+Also, if anyone wants to take a look at admin.js, which calls up the media manager, I feel like the way that I open it to the gallery-edit state could be improved.
+(Opens to featured-gallery state, plugs in pre-selected images, then changes state to gallery-edit, and plugs in pre-selected images.
+Couldn't get selection to transfer, so there's a weird flash as it propagates.)

 == Installation ==

 There are two ways to install this plugin.